ishansoni22/spring-data-jpa-postgres-partitioning/README.md

 > Important points to note:

-1. If you have explicitly defined a primary key, your parition key should either be that primary key or a part of it.
+1. If you have explicitly defined a primary key, your partition key should either be that primary key or a part of it.
 2. In these examples, I do not have any primary key for the partitioned tables.
 3. Constraints won't work as a whole for a partitioned table.
 It starts to behave like a NoSQL store.
 You can however create constraints for a particular partitioned table, but these constraints will only work for that partition.
 4. JPA requires each entity to have a primary key.
 If your table does not have a primary key, mark any business key that can serve as the primary key with @Id.
 Make sure to index that key.
 5. With spring-data-jpa query methods, you cannot update the primary key of an entity.
-If your partition key is part of the primary key, you won't be able to update the partiton key unless you use native queries.
+If your partition key is part of the primary key, you won't be able to update the partition key unless you use native queries.